-What Size Decoupling Capacitor Should I Use for My Digital ICs?
+Decoupling Capacitor Calculations: What Size Should You Use For Digital ICs?

-Before we get at into sizing the decoupling capacitors you'll need for a digital design, you’ll need to examine the basic circuit model for a capacitor.
+Before we get at into sizing the decoupling capacitors you'll need for a digital design, you’ll need to understand the basic circuit model for a capacitor.
 As much as we would like to think that a capacitor behaves exactly as the theory states, this is actually not the case.
 All capacitors have some inductance on the leads that define their impedance spectrum, which is empirically modeled as a series RLC network:

 In this model, ESR and ESL are the equivalent series resistance and equivalent series inductance, respectively.
 The value of C can be taken as the capacitance quoted in a component’s datasheet.
 Finally, the value of R accounts for the conductance of the dielectric that forms the capacitor.
 This accounts for transient leakage that occurs in any capacitor after it is charged and removed from its circuit.
 This value is usually large enough that it can be ignored.

 In this model (ignoring R), the value (ESR/(2*ESL)) is the damping constant of the equivalent circuit, assuming the load connected to the ends of the circuit is 0 Ohms.
 This is the minimum amount of time required for the circuit to respond to a change in the input voltage under full charge/discharge.
 Datasheets for capacitors do not list damping constants, instead, they will just show an impedance spectrum graph as shown below.
 If you like, you can use the ESL and ESR values in your datasheets to calculate the damping constant.

 In the above list, only the first method is "simple" and can give you a baseline estimate of the total charge you would need to store in your bank of capacitors based on the minimum time required for it to deliver that charge.
 If you are decoupling a digital circuit that has a faster switching speed, then you will want to choose a capacitor with an equivalent damping constant that critically damps or slightly overdamps the circuit in order to suppress ringing during discharge.
-As long as the discharge rate is shorter than the switching time, then the decoupling capacitor will be able to quickly compensate for voltage fluctuations.
+As long as the discharge rate is shorter than the switching time, then the decoupling cap will be able to quickly compensate for voltage fluctuations.

-Note that the above point regarding discharge rate in the equivalent model says nothing about the required capacitance.
-One way to size the total decoupling capacitance is to consider the maximum amount of charge that needs to be delivered to the IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
+The simplest way to estimate the total capacitance is to consider the maximum amount of charge that needs to be delivered to a capacitor IC, how fast it should be delivered to the IC, and the size of the voltage fluctuation to be compensated.
 Since most loads are capacitive, you can relate the current that reaches the load to the rate at which the voltage of the signal changes from OFF to ON (or vice versa):

 Note that you could apply a similar technique to a purely resistive or inductive load.
 Let's look at a capacitive load on a digital IC with multiple switching outputs using this formula as our decoupling capacitor calculator.

 Current per output from our example IC

-If all 12 outputs were to switch from high to low simultaneously, then the total inrush of current from the ground plane is 500 mA.
-This inrush causes a change in the ground plane potential, which produces a change in the signal potential, and the capacitor should compensate this change in the signal potential.
+If all 12 outputs were to switch from high to low simultaneously, then the total inrush of current from the PDN would be 500 mA.
+This inrush causes a change in the ground plane potential, which produces a change in the signal potential, and the capacitor should compensate for this change in the signal potential.
 If we suppose the threshold for the ON state is 4.5 V, then the voltage dip that needs to be compensated is 0.5 V in order to prevent bit errors.
 Furthermore, this must be compensated within 6 ns.
 Therefore, the minimum decoupling capacitance is:

-With boards operating at lower levels, higher data rates, and tighter noise requirements, every designer should have the tools they need to select and place bypass and decoupling capacitors for their PCBs.
-Only Altium Designer gives you schematic design and layout tools you need to create new deigns for any application.
+With boards operating at lower power levels, higher data rates, and tighter noise requirements, every designer should have the tools they need for bypassing and decoupling capacitor calculation, selection, and placement for their PCBs.
+Only Altium Designer gives you the schematic design and layout tools you need to create new designs for any application.
 Altium Designer’s suite of simulation tools also helps you identify power integrity problems and examine the transient behavior of your power network.